NiallHornFX/StableFluids3D-GL/README.md

 result in much slower convergence than the Gauss-Seidel method, espeically when using Successive Over Relaxation which increases convergence simmilar to the
 Conjugate Gradient Method, because of its successive displacements been applied within each solve iteration, thus its favoured as the default pressure solver.

 I Chose to implement my own templated vector and matrix classes oppose to using GLM.
 These are been further refined.
-The Project as a whole has a long way to go.

 The Application/Solve and Render Loop is currently embedded as part of the `fluidsolver_3` class itself, within the `fluidsolver_3::solve_step()` member function.